mauryask/Hostel-Mamagement-System/README.md

 # Hostel-Mamagement-System
-This Is A Cross-Platform Desktop Application Based On Java Swing And Structured Query Language(SQL).
+This Is A Cross-Platform Desktop Application Based On Java Swing And MySql.